 9th Grade Community and Service 10 th Grade Community and Service 20 Hours - Verification and PLP reflection should be submitted to 20 Hours - Verification and PLP reflection should be submitted to IB-MYP Coordinator by the end of the school year.
 IB-MYP Coordinator by the end of the school year.
-10 hours may be completed through participation in an Activity at MNHS 10 hours may be completed through participation in an Activity at MNHS IB-MYP Meetings Personal Project IB-MYP Meetings Bi-Monthly meetings with the Program Coordinator to discuss community Meetings with Project Supervisor and completion of a product 0 9
+10 hours may be completed through participation in an Activity at MNHS 10 hours may be completed through participation in an Activity at MNHS IB-MYP Meetings Personal Project i ersonar i roject Bi-Monthly meetings with the Program Coordinator to discuss community Meetings with Project Supervisor and completion of a product Bi-Monthly meetings with the Program Coordinator to discuss community and service, assessments, and introduction to the Personal Project. j